Update-For-Integrated-Business-AI/AMuRD/README.md

-# AMuRD: Annotated Multilingual Receipts Dataset for Cross-lingual Key Information Extraction and Classification
+# <a href="https://arxiv.org/abs/2309.09800">AMuRD</a>: Annotated Multilingual Receipts Dataset for Cross-lingual Key Information Extraction and Classification

 by
 Abdelrahman Abdallah,